Vrushabh1900/Vrushabh1900/README.md

 - Currently building backend projects with **Spring Boot**, learning new technologies that pique my interest!
 - Practicing **DSA** at times
-- Interested in **Backend Engineering, Microservices & System Design, Machine Learning**
+- Interested in **Backend Engineering, Microservices & System Design, Machine Learning and integrating AI agents into systems.**

 ---